ptesar/ethname-pfsense/README.md

 ```
 Replace \<NAME\> with your interface system name (eg `em0`, `vmx0`, `igb0` etc) and \<MACADDRESS\> with the value from your network adapter (eg `aa:bb:cc:dd:ee:ff`).

-When done your file would look similar to the following examples on a system with 4 intel NICs:
+When done your file would look similar to the following example on a system with 4 intel NICs:

 ```
 ethname_enable="YES"